purple52/minecraft-ansible/README.md

         [minecraft]
         your.hostname.or.ip.address

+3.

+3. Install the packages required for Ansible to work by running:

+        ansible-playbook --ask-sudo-pass -l minecraft bootstrap.yml

+## Installation

+### Spigot

-3. Add a variable defining where to find your copy of version 1649 of the Spigot jar to `/etc/ansible/hosts`:
+1. Add a variable defining where to find your copy of version 1649 of the Spigot jar to `/etc/ansible/hosts`:

            [minecraft:vars]
            spigot1649_path=/path/to/spigot1649.jar

-3. Install the packages required for Ansible to work by running:

-        ansible-playbook --ask-sudo-pass -l minecraft bootstrap.yml

-## Minecraft installation

-1. Run the following to install Minecraft:
+2. Run the following to configure the server to run Spigot:

-        ansible-playbook --ask-sudo-pass -l minecraft minecraft.yml
+        ansible-playbook --ask-sudo-pass -l minecraft spigot-server.yml

-## Spigot patcher
+## Updating Spigot

+To update the patch applied to Spigot, either update the values in `roles/spigot-server/defaults/main..yml` or add updated versions of the following variables to the `[minecraft:vars]` section of your `/etc/ansible/hosts`:

-1. Patch Spigot to latest version:
+        # What version Spigot patch to apply
+        spigot_patch_version: '20141113a'
+        # MD5 checksum of the patch being applied
+        spigot_patch_md5: '12ace759005798adf91d9fe4675fff48'
+        # MD5 checksum of the finished, patched jar file
+        spigot_patched_jar_md5: '870c9021be261bd285c966c642b23c32'

+Then rerun:

-        ansible-playbook --ask-sudo-pass -l minecraft update-spigot.yml
+        ansible-playbook --ask-sudo-pass -l minecraft spigot-server.yml

 ## Minecraft server console